News

 See?

 Hang on, he was all on his tod when it zoomed in, but now loads of people are around him.
-Moreno and bassist Chi Cheng came up with the treatment for the video after being disappointed with what they were being offered.
+Chino and bassist Chi Cheng came up with the treatment for the video after being disappointed with what they were being offered.

 "We got a ton of video treatments sent to us and they were all pretty much over-artsy, trying to take us out of our element," he told Gallery Of Sound.
-"Or they were just straight up silly, basically having us perform and having all these skateboarders and shit like that.
+"Or they were just straight-up silly, basically having us perform and having all these skateboarders and shit like that.
 Everything was either too complicated or too easy.
 So I just ended up writing my own treatment with Chi.
 The label sent it out to Nigel Dick, the director.
 I wanted to have performance in it, but not be us on a stage with a bunch of kids with tattoos and piercings stage-diving.
 I don't think we need that.
 And at the same time we don't need us in a desert dressed in Gucci clothing trying to look weird.
 I figure if we film it my house it's pretty much us, so it's a true sense of what we do."

 Shout-out to the guy who, among all this hedonism and bacchanalia, is playing a board game.
 You do you, buddy.